yashiwashi123/yashiwashi123.github.io/bumblebee.md

 The output reads `lnk1`
 This indicates that this version of bumblebee is being distributed via lnk email attachments.
 Furthermore, it possibly indicates that the authors of bumblebee set their versioning or campaignIDs to indicate the initial vector of infection.

+There's another argument being passed to a function directly after the lnk1 group string.

+If we apply the same process of decrypting it using RC4, we get a list of IP addresses and ports:

+`192.168.0.101:444,127.0.0.1:444,186.218.161.242:270`

-Now, something interesting to observer here.
+Now, something notable to observe here.
 If we reference some older samples, specifically one researched by Proofpoint back in 2022, we note that the campaignID was previoiusly stored in plaintext.

 The sample I'm analysing comes from [here](https://bazaar.abuse.ch/browse.php?search=sha256%3Aaf59ce785e062bf0d198eb4e3bdbc1ee57d58164de6dc1faf38836c670ef6f7d)
 It was uploaded in September of 2023 and has a compilation timestamp of `2023-09-04 09:02:26` We note that the campaignID is no longer being stored in plaintext and instead encrypted via RC4.
 We can conclude that Bumblebee was seeing active development since the 2022 Proofpoint blog.